Did You Know?

 Did you know that over 3,000 miles of streams and waterways are unhealthy in the Cumberland River Basin?
 That’s roughly the distance from Portland, Maine to Portland, Oregon!

 No matter where you live in the basin, each and every one of us impacts the health of our waterways.
 The good news is that we also have the power to protect and restore the water we depend on.

 About the Program

-- We will mark your adoption with a custom sign for your group.
+- If you live in Davidson County, we will mark your adoption with a custom sign.

 "After major flooding in our neighborhood in both 2010 & 2013, a few neighbors got together to see what we could do at a community level to keep flooding to a minimum.
 Unaware of the “Adopt-A-Stream” program at the time, we relied on our Councilman, Anthony Davis,...read more